-131 Among the litany of reasons that the classification was technically flawed is the Commission's reliance on carrier-provisioned DNS services as evidence of the offering of more than transparent transmission services.
+Among the litany of reasons that the classification was technically flawed is the Commission's reliance on carrier-provisioned DNS services as evidence of the offering of more than transparent transmission services.
 The Commission said that an end-user's inability to reach Web sites without using the ISP's DNS servers "proved" that wireline broadband is an information service inseparable from the underlying telecommunications.
-But the Commission seems to be unaware of the fact that end users are not in any way required to use the ISP's DNS servers, and that there are a number of third-party DNS providers offering DNS services that is arguably superior to those offered by the ISPs (e.g., OpenDNS).
+But the Commission seems to be unaware of the fact that end users are not in any way required to use the ISP's DNS servers, and that there are a number of third-party DNS providers offering DNS service that is arguably superior to those offered by the ISPs (e.g., OpenDNS).
 Indeed, a third party could even be another ILEC, as an end-user of Verizon could easily decide to use Qwest's DNS servers.
 This point is, however, completely irrelevant, as DNS services are essentially routing services that are expressly excluded from the Act's definition of information service.
-See Wireline Broadband Drder, supra note 124, para.
-15: "Because wireline broadband Internet access service inextricably combines the offering of powerful computer capabilities with telecommunications, we conclude that it falls within the class of services identified in the Act regulatory framework.
-It freed all wireline broadband Internet access service providers from the Computer II requirement to separate out the underlying transmission from their broadband access services and offer it on a common carrier basis.132 And it left consumers without any of the nondiscrimination protections and their associated outcomes, such as Network Neutrality, that are the cornerstones of Title II.
+See Wireline also completely destroyed the Computer Inquiry regulatory framework.
+It freed all wireline broadband Internet access service providers from the Computer II requirement to separate out the underlying transmission from their broadband access services and offer it on a common carrier basis.
+138 And it left consumers without any of the nondiscrimination protections and their associated outcomes, such as Network Neutrality, that are the cornerstones of Title II.
 We have a situation where an incumbent-friendly Commission was unable to change the law, so it simply moved the goalposts by removing the service in question from under the laws that were written to govern it.